RodinJS/socketService/README.md

 ## Apps

-Each app have appId and appSecret, which are required for connecting with service.
+Each app has appId and appSecret, which are required for connecting with service.

 #### Create new app